bibic is a small national charity making a big difference

 Discover more about the conditions we support here.

 Our holistic approach

-We treat every child as the unique individual they are and follow a similar style for each assessment with variations depending on the difficulties the child is experiencing.
+We treat every young person as the unique individual they are and follow a similar style for each assessment with variations depending on the difficulties they are experiencing.
 It is this holistic and integrated approach that makes bibic’s individualised therapy so effective.

 Discover more about bibic developmental therapy here.

-Many parents say that because of our support, they are more aware, confident and able to make informed choices about issues affecting their child’s life.
+Many parents say that because of our support, they are more aware, confident and able to make informed choices about issues affecting their young person’s life.

 “The bibic report meant school could implement the recommendations and our son is now more likely to engage in education”.

 “We now understand how to deal with our daughter’s situation”.